marc0tjevp/Blue-Jeans/README.md

 ## Blue Jeans

 This theme is made to work with Anchor CMS.
 If you want to try it yourself you can copy the contents to the themes folder in your Anchor setup.
-The Theme is based on the standard theme, but I adjusted it slightly.

 ## Article Images